 The site was first discovered by a teacher who noticed that two pupils were playing football using a minoan vase as a ball!.
 He mentioned the fact to the authorities and the excavations that followed unearthed about 300 tombs of the Late Minoan III period (1450-1100 BC).
-As the tombs had not been yet looted, the archaeologists found significant treasures like vases, weapons, statuettes, jewels etc. It is obvious that such a big cemetery should belong to a big city which, despite the extended investigations of the archaeologists, has not been discovered yet.
+As the tombs had not been yet looted, the archaeologists found significant treasures like vases, weapons, statuettes, jewels etc.

 The Contemporary Art Museum of Crete was founded in 1992 as Municipal Gallery ‘L. Kanakakis'.
 It is housed in a Venetian building at the old city of Rethymno, below the Fortezza fortress and the Archaeological Museum.
 It houses a permanent exhibition of the work of Lefteris Kanakakis (oil paintings, sketches and aquarelles), thus representing all the stages of his achievements, as well as works of contemporary Greek artists, which cover a broad spectrum of modern Greek art as it has been accomplished from 1950 until today.

-It is located just opposite the entrance of the fortress (Fortezza).
+It is housed in the church of Agios Frangiskos in the center of the old town.
 It exhibits objects from the Neolithic to the Roman period, found at the prefecture of Rethymno (mainly Eleftherna, Monastiraki and Armeni).
 Clay figurines, funerary coffers, grave offerings, statues, grave steles, red-figure vases, bronze vessels, jewellery and glass vases, are some of the objects on display.

 It is built at 500m a.s.l. and 37km away from the city of Rethymno, with 400 inhabitants most of them farmers and stock breeders.
 It took its name due to its position, "MYRIOKEFALA" means myriads of heads (here :Hills).
 It is the birth place of George Maravelakis, a great fighter of the 1866 revolution against the turks.
 The monastery of Miriokefala, an interesting sight, devoted to the Holly Mother, was established by Ai Kir Giannis (a Cretan Saint) in the 11th century.
 There are many icons of Byzantine art, among them this of Holly Mother.